Speed71P/Hangman/README.md

 # Hangman
-A simple hangman game for my CS2 class
+A simple hangman game for my CS2 class.